Raniakedri/raniakedri/README.md

-# 🌟 Rania Kedri
+# 👋 Hi there!
+I'm Rania Kedri

-Welcome to my GitHub profile!
-I'm a passionate software engineering student eager to learn and create.
+I'm a passionate software engineering student currently studying at [Your University].
+I love coding, learning new technologies, and building projects that solve real-world problems.

 ## 🌱 About Me